HotDrify/freeAI/freeAI/mishalsgpt/README.md

   'model': 'GPT-3.5-turbo',
   'result': [
     {
-      'prompt': 'Hello! what language model are you?', 'content': 'Hello! what language model are you?', 'content': 'I am an AI language model created by OpenAI called GPT-3.
+      'messages': [{"role": "user", "content": "Hello! what language model are you?"}], 'content': 'Hello! what language model are you?', 'content': 'I am an AI language model created by OpenAI called GPT-3.
 I have been trained on a diverse range of internet text in order to be able to generate human-like responses to various prompts and questions.'
     }
   ]